-- successfully striking out a spurious Employment Tribunal claim
+- successfully striking out a vexatious Employment Tribunal claim

-- providing employment support upon the sale of a business
+- providing employment support upon the purchase and sale of a business

 - resolving a complex and historical discrimination dispute